Yellow Canary (film): Plot

 At this point, Jan reveals he is anxious to make up for a recent bungled secret mission to bomb British royalty which failed due to his contact man sending incorrect landmark signals to the bombers.
 This explains the opening sequence: Sally killed the Nazi agent and thwarted that mission.
 Sally finally learns that Jim is assigned to her, when she catches him breaking into Jan's study to try to uncover evidence, just as she has.

 Later, after being caught unawares when Orlock sneaks into her room, she thinks fast to explain her friendliness to Jim.
 Orlock believes she is a double agent, but she claims she is tricking the enemy and avoids being summarily executed.
 She then slips Jim a note written in lipstick advising him to wait at headquarters for information and heads off with Orlock.

 Orlock orders Sally to telephone Jim and tell him that an attempt will be made to sabotage the Queen Mary, scheduled to sail later that night, and that all available agents should be immediately sent to stop it.
-Sally is able to warn Naval Intelligence of the actual plot; RCMP officers are dispatched to the house.
-RCAF bombers are sent to bomb and destroy the ship.
-Jan shoots Sally before Jim can rescue her; the bullet is stopped by a cigarette case which he gave to her earlier.
+Sally is able to warn Naval Intelligence of the actual plot and RCMP officers are dispatched to the house, while RCAF bombers are sent to bomb and destroy the ship.
+Jan shoots Sally before Jim can rescue her, but the bullet is stopped by a cigarette case which he gave to her earlier.

-Sally and Jim are married, and with Sally's cover now blown, they return to London to meet her family.
+Sally and Jim are married and with Sally's cover now blown, they return to London to meet her family.